Comet Development Guide#

 Other options for selecting specific suites are described in the ScalaTest Maven Plugin documentation

 Comet has a plan stability testing framework that can be used to test the stability of the query plans generated by Comet.
-The plan stability testing framework is located in the spark module and can be run using the following command:
+The plan stability testing framework is located in the spark module.

 ./mvnw -pl spark -Dsuites="org.apache.spark.sql.comet.CometTPCDSV1_4_PlanStabilitySuite" -Pspark-3.5 -nsu test